ExpressLRS/Docs/docs/quick-start/transmitters/updating.md

             </figure>

         16. Drag-and-drop the Firmware file from the Temp folder into the File Upload field.
-            - You can also use the Browse or Choose File button and browse for the file yourself, specially if you've copied it somewhere else on an earlier step.
+            - You can also use the Browse or Choose File button and browse for the file yourself, specially if you've copied/moved it somewhere else on an earlier step.
         17. Click the ++"Update"++ button to start the Updating procedure.
         18. Wait for the firmware file to get uploaded and flashed into your device.
 It would only take a minute or two and you will see the Success Popup Message.
         19. On your Radio, the `WiFi Running` screen should disappear and it should be back to the WiFi Connectivity Menu of the ExpressLRS Lua Script.